-Purnendu K. Dasgupta Endowed Lecture Series
+Purnendu K. Dasgupta Endowed Lectures

 This annual lecture series was endowed by former students, colleagues and friends

 Sandy says that his first intention was to be a poet, but that he found it tough both from the viewpoints of needed talent and making a livelihood.
 In analytical chemistry, his interests touched upon many facets of the science.
 His basic attributes were curiosity and finding solutions to a problem; he did not stay married to a specific tool or technique.
 We held the first Dasgupta Symposium in his honor before he left Texas Tech.
-Now the generosity of his former students and colleagues have made it possible to organize an annual Dasgupta Lecture Series in Analytical Chemistry where we expect the speakers and the topics to be at least as diverse and varied as Sandy's curiosities and interests.
+Now the generosity of his former students and colleagues have made it possible to organize an biennial Dasgupta Lecture Series in Analytical Chemistry where we expect the speakers and the topics to be at least as diverse and varied as Sandy's curiosities and interests.

-Professor Royce Murray, Department of Chemistry, University of North Carolina
+Prof. Royce Murray, Department of Chemistry, University of North Carolina

 "Publishing Chemistry: Process, Ethics, And The Internet."